divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

     pip._vendor.requests.packages.urllib3.exceptions.ReadTimeoutError: HTTPSConnectionPool(host='wheels-cdn.aldryn.net', port=443): Read timed out.

-particularly if it refers to a URL in ``aldryn.net``, then this is most likely a temporary issue in our infrastructure.
+particularly if it refers to a URL in ``aldryn.net``, then this is likely an issue with our Wheels Proxy.
+We pre-build Python packages for you to improve the speed of deployment; but it's not always 100% under load.

 You may need to wait a few minutes for the condition to clear.
 If the issue is urgent, or you have already tried again, please contact Divio Support.